6 Ways Mold Toxicity Affects Your Health

 Mold Health Impact 4: Parkinson’s Disease

 A Parkinson’s disease diagnosis often results in a feeling of hopelessness.
-One of Dr. Sponaugle’s patients, Amy; however, did not give in to depression.
+However, one of Dr. Sponaugle’s patients, Amy, did not give in to depression.
 Amy credits the onset of her illness to her exposure to high levels of black mold during her time spent assisting with humanitarian efforts in the aftermath of Hurricane Katrina.
-In just one month, Amy started to experience profound neurological interferences in her ability to walk.
+In just one month, Amy started to experience profound neurological interferences in her walking ability.

 Eventually, Parkinsonian rigidity and episodic paralysis left her bedridden.
 After being unable to improve with the help of traditional Parkinson’s medication and integrative approaches, Amy came to Sponaugle Wellness Institute.
-Receiving treatment at Sponaugle Wellness allowed Amy’s health to improve in ways she was unable to accomplish elsewhere.
-Learn more about her progression and treatment at Sponaugle Wellness in her VIDEO: Learn More About Amy’s Parkinson’s Symptoms as a Result of Exposure to Black Mold
+Receiving treatment at Sponaugle Wellness allowed Amy’s health to improve in ways she could not accomplish elsewhere.
+Learn more about her progression and treatment at Sponaugle Wellness in her VIDEO: Learn More About Amy’s Parkinson’s Symptoms as a Result of Exposure to Black Mold.

 Mold Health Impact 5: Short-term Memory Loss